Collective was delighted to present Navel Gazing, a new exhibition by Glasgow based artist Kirsty Hendry.

 Due to COVID-19 restrictions, we also presented the film here on our website until 22 November 2020.

-Drawing on Kirsty’s research into the history of medicine and ventriloquism, Navel Gazing centres on the articulate and fractious character of ‘The Gut', who rails against their subjugation to the ‘rational’ brain and performs a canny inversion of the historic function of the City Observatory.
+Drawing on Kirsty’s research into the history of medicine and ventriloquism, Navel Gazing centred on the articulate and fractious character of ‘The Gut', who rails against their subjugation to the ‘rational’ brain and performs a canny inversion of the historic function of the City Observatory.
 Whereas the observatory here on Calton Hill once looked out into space to track the stars in transit, this exhibition explores our inner-space as a new threshold of knowledge.

-Navel Gazing considers the contradiction between how our bodies are thought to communicate essential truths in our ‘gut feelings’ but are at the same time considered suspect and untrustworthy in their rhythms and changes.
+Navel Gazing considered the contradiction between how our bodies are thought to communicate essential truths in our ‘gut feelings’ but are at the same time considered suspect and untrustworthy in their rhythms and changes.
 The Gut speaks for both our emotional lives and the corporeal pleasures, pains and fluctuations of our bodies, insisting that we are, perhaps unconsciously, being oppressed by social and political systems that seek to regulate our feelings and the habits of our bodies as un-natural.